 In April 2016 to March 2018, nearly half (48%) of all private pension wealth was held in pensions in payment, 37% in active pensions and 15% in preserved pensions; these proportions have been stable over time.

 The percentage of adults below the State Pension age actively contributing to a private pension has increased since July 2010 to June 2012, from 43% to 53%; this rise reflects increased participation in defined contribution schemes, likely to be a result of the introduction of automatic enrolment between 2012 and 2018.

-Estimates of the proportion of employees in each pension type and contracted out status by Standard Industrial Classification (including public/private sector breakdown) and by gross weekly earnings bands.
+Annual estimates of the proportion of UK employees in each pension type and contracted-out status (prior to 2016), by Standard Industrial Classification (including public and private sector breakdown) and gross weekly earnings bands.

-Estimates of the proportion of employees in employee’s contribution bands by Standard Industrial Classification (including public/private sector breakdown) and by contracted out status and pension type.
+Annual estimates of the proportion of UK employees in employee contribution bands, by Standard Industrial Classification (including public and private sector breakdown) and by contracted-out status (prior to 2016) and pension type.

 The latest information on membership and contributions, by contracted out status, is presented for private sector defined benefit occupational schemes.
 The story focuses on 2013, but also provides active membership details for 2008 to 2013 inclusive.

 Contributions to private (non-state) pensions.
 Private pensions considered are: occupational schemes for private sector and public sector employees; and personal pensions, including group personal and stakeholder pensions.